APPLY FOR AID & TYPES OF AID

 - A federal FSA ID from the Department of Education.
 Parents of dependent students will also need a federal FSA ID if they wish to sign electronically.
-Create an FSA ID
+For help with creating the FSA ID, watch this video or click here to Create an FSA ID

 - All income records, including but not limited to, your federal tax return, W-2s, SSI, VA Benefits, etc) for the previous calendar year to the school year you are applying for aid.

 - Dependent students will need to provide parents’ income records, SSN and DOB.

 - If you (and your parents) filed a tax return, use the IRS Data Retrieval Tool (DRT) to transfer your federal income tax information from the IRS to your FAFSA.
 Watch this video about using the DRT on your FAFSA.

 - HTC's school code is 010491, this code will allow the FAFSA information to be sent to HTC.
 We have one code for our Brooklyn Park and Eden Prairie locations.